retorquere/zotero-better-bibtex/docs/support.md

 * **If your problem pertains to BBT interfering with other plugins** (which wouldn't be the first time), and this interference has something to do with importing, you ***must*** include a sample file that triggers the issue.
 I know it may seem that "any file triggers it" -- I need a *specific* file that does so I know we're looking at the same problem.

+# Known problems

+* If Zotero stalls after installing BBT, it is often a one-time thing as the [cache fills](performance)